douglasteeple/FollowMeDNN/README.md

 The score achieved was marginal.
 Future enhancements might include more convolutional layers to retain more information through the layers or changes in the kernel size.
 Certainly more time could be spent tuning the hyperparameters.
 Tuning takes a long time - over an hour on an AWS machine, which can get expensive.
 One improvement would be a more interactive approach, where when the count of epochs show little improvement, or overfitting, that the process could be stopped and the intermediate model results saved.
 This would save time in going back and re-running the model with fewer epochs.

 It is not clear how the FCN scales with more than one label.
 In this project there was a single 'hero' label.
 Even so, training effort was significant and accuracy marginal.
-I do not know how it would scals to hundreds or thousands of labels.
+I do not know how it would scale to hundreds or thousands of labels, that would be an interesting project extension.